mathewlowry/myhub-gpt/groundmist first thoughts.md

 * Where are the CMSs in this picture?
 I get that these sites pull their data from the PDS, but where is the software (Jekyll, Drupal) that organises it online?
 * Will each type of site need a different lexicon?
 Most sites need multiple content types, so does that mean multiple lexicons *per site*?

+---

+## Revision Notes

+This is one of this wiki's pages managed with the **permanent versions pattern** described in  [Two wiki authors and a blogger walk into a bar…](https://mathewlowry.medium.com/two-wiki-authors-and-a-blogger-walk-into-a-bar-7106c8376c6e)

+- changes in this version:
+	- none, as this is the first
+- version control
+    - this is version: 1
+    - this is the current version: [[groundmist first thoughts]]
+    - here is the previous version: n/a